ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 	/** @var integer $default_pagesize Sets the default page size for methods that output multiple pages of data.
 It is set during __construct */ private int $default_pagesize;

 	/** @var array $goodinputs An array of validated input generated when validating method inputs.
-This is later used populate any field forms after the request, if all fields are good, all fields get populated. */ private array $goodinputs = array();
+This is later used to populate any field forms after the request, if all fields are good, all fields get populated. */ private array $goodinputs = array();

-	/** @var array $errors An array of errors generated when validating method inputs.
+	/** @var array $errors An array of errors generated when creating the class handle and validating method inputs.
 This is later used to output any errors to the explorer method output page. */ private array $errors = array();

 	/** @var integer $max_pagesize Sets the maximum page size a multi-paged method output can output.
-This is mostly used to prevent a call from a user asking for a huge page size which could slow things down due to memory and network usage */
+This is mostly used to prevent a call from a user asking for a huge page size which could slow things down due to memory and network usage */ private int $max_pagesize;
-	// FIXME This can go away now that the output has ben optimized private int $max_pagesize;

 	/** @var string $network This sets the network currently being used for the API calls during __construct and is one from the $phph1_apiaddresses array set in inc/config.php. example "mainnet" */ private string $network;

-	/** @var booleen $phph1_debug Detrmines whether debug output is displayed in the explorer when a method is run.
+	/** @var booleen $phph1_debug Determines whether debug output is displayed in the explorer when a method is run.
 It is set during __construct */ private int $phph1_debug;

 	/** @var booleen $rpc_call Determines whether whether the current method being called is an rpc call.
-If set to 1, the explorer knows to not output anything but the raw json output from the API Node. inc/boot.php has the check and set for this varibale in it */ private int $rpc_call = 0;
+If set to 1, the explorer knows to not output anything but the raw json output from the API Node. inc/boot.php has the check and set for this varibale in it.
+The variable is usually set at the top of a page.
+You can see it inaction in phph1_call.php */ private int $rpc_call = 0;

-	//FIXME Thiscould possibly be a private variable
 	/** @var string $rpc_url When a method is called and run, it generates the RPC URL and sets it here for output later on */ private string $rpc_url;

 	//* @var integer $shard This is the index number of the shard from the $network array set during __construct.
 The shard MUST be defined in the <a href='https://one.saddlerockit.com/doc/files/inc-config.html'>inc/config.php</a> $phph1_apiaddresses array. example: If 'mainnet' were selected for $network and we wanted to use shard 0, the value for this would be 0. private int $shard;

-	/** @var array $phph1_apiaddresses This is set during _construct when the class is invoked */ private array $phph1_apiaddresses;
+	/** @var array $phph1_apiaddresses This is set during _construct when the class is invoked and is defined in inc/config.php.
+This is a multi-dimensional array that holds the node and shard information. */ private array $phph1_apiaddresses;

-	/** @var array $phph1_methods This is set during __construct when the class is invoked and holds all available networks and shards in an array */ private array $phph1_methods;
+	/** @var array $phph1_methods This is set during __construct when the class is invoked and holds all available networks and shards in an array.
+It is defined in inc/config.php and set when creating the class handle in inc/boot.php */ private array $phph1_methods;

 	/** @var string $phph1_method The current method being used.
 It is set while validating input in inc/boot.php */